 What is Deep-Linking?

-For the mobile Deep Links, the story is different; let me explain about Mobile deep linking.
+For the mobile Deep Links, the story is different; let me explain Mobile deep linking.

-For Mobile applications, URLs with routing parameters that redirect users to the specific sections/pages in the app.
+For Mobile applications, URLs with routing parameters redirect users to the app’s specific sections/pages.

 Now you got a fair idea of how a deep mobile link works, let’s talk about different types of deep links.